-In a catastrophic car accident just one year into her studies, Maria suffered multiple injuries including a broken back resulting in four major spinal surgeries.
+In a catastrophic car accident just one year into my studies, I suffered multiple injuries including a broken back resulting in four major spinal surgeries.
 That was only the beginning of 32 years of chronic pain and cyclical prescriptions of debilitating and addictive opioids.

-Click photo to watch Juanita's Story
+Click photo to watch Juanita's Cannabis Experience

-"Maria describes her evolution in the cannabis space from starting as paranoid, to skeptical, then curious, and now enthusiastic, proud, and informed."
+"My evolution in the cannabis space from starting as paranoid, to skeptical, then curious, and now enthusiastic, proud, and informed."